-- In the absence of a choice of law, contracts are governed by the law of the state with which they have the closest connection. - Such a connection is presumed to exist with the state of habitual residence of the party that has to perform the characteristic obligation or, if that party has concluded the contract in the exercise of a professional or business activity, with the state where such party has its establishment. - Characteristic obligation means in particular: - in contracts for the transfer of title: the transferor's obligation; - b. in contracts pertaining to the use of property or of a right: the obligation of the party conferring such use; - c. in agency contracts, contracts for work and other contracts to perform services: the service obligation: - d. in contracts of deposit: the obligation of the depositary; - e. in guarantee or suretyship contracts: the obligation of the guarantor or surety.
+- 1 In the absence of a choice of law, contracts are governed by the law of the state with which they have the closest connection. - 2 Such a connection is presumed to exist with the state of habitual residence of the party that has to perform the characteristic obligation or, if that party has concluded the contract in the exercise of a professional or business activity, with the state where such party has its establishment. - 3 Characteristic obligation means in particular: - in contracts for the transfer of title: the transferor's obligation; - 72 Inserted by Annex No 1 of the FA of 8 Oct.
+1999 on Workers posted to Switzerland, in force since 1 June 2004 (AS 2003 1370; BBI 1999 6128).

+- b. in contracts pertaining to the use of property or of a right: the obligation of the party conferring such use: - c. in agency contracts, contracts for work and other contracts to perform services: the service obligation: - d. in contracts of deposit: the obligation of the depositary; - e. in guarantee or suretyship contracts: the obligation of the guarantor or surety.

-- 2. In particular a.
-Sale of movable property - Sales of tangible movable property are governed by the Hague Convention of 15 June 1955 on the Law Applicable to International Sales of Goods - Article 120 is reserved b.
+2. In particular a.
+Sale of movable property

+- 1 Sales of tangible movable property are governed by the Hague Convention of 15 June 195573 on the Law Applicable to International Sales of Goods. - 2 Article 120 is reserved.

+b.
 Immovable property

-- Contracts relating to immovable property or to the use of immovable property are governed by the law of the state where the property is located - A choice of law is allowed - However, the form of the contract is governed by the law of the state in which the immovable property is located, unless such state allows the application of another law.
+- 1 Contracts relating to immovable property or to the use of immovable property are governed by the law of the state where the property is located. - 2 A choice of law is allowed - 3 However, the form of the contract is governed by the law of the state in which the immovable property is located, unless such state allows the application of another law.
 For immovable property located in Switzerland, the form of the contract is governed by Swiss law.